EliAndrewC/l7r/rules/04-schools.md

 * iaijutsu

 **Special Ability:**
-During character creation, your free Ring boost may be used on Void.
-Your successful or unsuccessful parries give you one temporary void point.
+Your successful or unsuccessful parries give you a temporary void point.

 **First Dan:**
 Roll one extra die on attack, double attack, and parry rolls.